flika-org/flika/README.md

 1) Install Python and Flika Dependencies

-Install [https://www.continuum.io/downloads](Anaconda) by Continuum.
-This will install Python along with most of Flika's dependencies.
-Any libraries not included in Anaconda will be installed the first time Flika is run.
+Flika requires Python to run.
+You can install either Python 2 or Python 3 (if you are not sure, use Python 3).
+To install Python along with most of Flika's dependencies, download [Anaconda](https://www.continuum.io/downloads) by Continuum.
+Any dependencies not included in Anaconda will be installed the first time Flika is run.

 2) Install Flika